Skip to content

 Step 4: Verify SSH Key Access

-1. Test SSH Access from Local Machine: Before using the key in GitHub Actions, verify that you can SSH into your remote server using the generated key.
+1. Test SSH Access from Local Machine: Verify that you can SSH into your remote server using the generated key:

 bash